-The "Institutional Change and Regional Public Goods" research department examines fundamental socio-ecological transformation processes.
+The former research department "Institutional Change and Regional Public Goods" research department examines fundamental socio-ecological transformation processes.
 It seeks to produce in-depth analyses to make sense of the complex societal challenges we face today.
 But that is easier said than done.
 Should we apply a bird's eye perspective to study broad causal relationships?
 Or instead zoom in and focus on individual cases and what makes them unique?
 On January 27, 2020, renowned scholars Gretchen Bakke, Dominic Boyer and Cymene Howe attended a departmental workshop to discuss these and other questions.

 The IRS endeavours to find answers to the pressing societal questions of our times.
-This is why the "Institutional Change and Regional Public Goods" research department examines how Germany can successfully see though its "Energiewende," or energy transition.
+This is why the former research department "Institutional Change and Regional Public Goods" examines how Germany can successfully see though its "Energiewende," or energy transition.
 Similarly, the department studies what cities can do to adapt to climate change, and whether it is possible to transition into a post-growth society.
 Scholars largely take a qualitative approach meaning they hope to derive key insights by conducting in-depth studies of urban and regional transformation strategies, for example.
 They prefer this to analysing structures and systems on the macro-level, as such studies tend to entail problematic assumptions and generalisations.
 The question, however, arises as to whether case studies allow us to draw conclusions regarding the big questions of our times.

 At the end of January 2020, almost the entire department debated these questions with three internationally renowned guests who shared important new insights.
 Gretchen Bakke, Dominic Boyer and Cymene Howe, all three anthropologists, have not only researched socio-ecologic transformations, but also explored new ways of communicating science.